jarno-r/betaflight-naze32-elrs/README.md

-# Betaflight 3.2.x for Naze32 with ELRS.
+# Betaflight 3.2.x for Naze32 with ELRS & ESC Passthrough

+## Features
+* CRSF serial protocol & telemetry, which is required for ELRS.
+* Fixed issue with CRSF not working (sync byte).
+* Other serial protocols disabled to make room on Flash
+* ESC Passthrough enabled.

 ## Configuration & Setup
 Connect the ELRS receiver